Priory invests in Woking hospital for patients with eating disorders

 This will complement the current outpatient service for accompanied young people under the age of 18.

-The announcement comes during the initiative Eating Disorders Awareness Week (27 February - 5 March 2017) which this year focuses on the importance of early intervention, and diagnosing potential problems before they become entrenched and the cycle of behaviour becomes harder to reverse.
+The announcement comes during Eating Disorders Awareness Week (27 February - 5 March 2017) which, this year, focuses on the importance of early intervention, and diagnosing potential problems before they become entrenched and the cycle of behaviour becomes harder to reverse.

-The first patients will be admitted to the new service within weeks, representing a significant development for the 36 -bed hospital which treats patients for a range of mental health conditions at its site in Chobham Road, Knaphill in Surrey.
+The first patients will be admitted to the new service within weeks, representing a significant development for the 36-bedded hospital which treats patients for a range of mental health conditions at its site in Chobham Road, Knaphill in Surrey.

-Priory's Woking Hospital is also recruiting additional staff to support this new specialist service - nurses, health care assistants and specialist therapy staff - as well as more administrative support, as part of this specialist provision.
-The hospital's facilities include ensuite bedrooms, quiet rooms and dedicated space for group activities - as well as an office accommodation for nursing staff.
+Priory Hospital Woking is also recruiting additional staff to support this new specialist service - nurses, healthcare assistants and specialist therapy staff - as well as more administrative support, as part of this specialist provision.
+The hospital's facilities include en-suite bedrooms, quiet rooms and dedicated space for group activities - as well as office accommodation for nursing staff.